(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-An example of a very healthy, natural, and organic diet suitable for dogs with yeast infections (actually, it is good for dogs with or without yeast infections!) is ZiwiPeak Daily Cuisine Grain-Free Air-Dried Dog Food.
+Some examples of a very healthy, natural, and organic diet suitable for dogs with yeast infections (actually, it is good for dogs with or without yeast infections!):

 *For added benefit, organic coconut oil can be added to the dog food (1 teaspoon coconut oil per 10 pounds of body weight).

 Coconut oil is rich in fatty acids which are capable of destroying yeasts and other bad micro-organisms without upsetting the gut flora.
 The oil is also good for dogs suffering from leaky gut syndrome, because it speeds the healing of perforations in the intestinal wall.

 The next important dog candida remedy is using herbs and dietary supplements that have anti-fungal properties to combat yeasts and control yeast overgrowth.

 Integrative Therapeutics - Phytostan

 It contains the above ingredients and more and is an excellent blend of natural antifungal herbs, vitamins, minerals, etc. for anti-candida intestinal support.

 Recommonded dosage for dogs is one to two capsules daily with meals, but obviously the exact dosage for an individual dog differs depending on the size and condition of the dog.

 If possible, work with a holistic vet to work out a treatment protocol for your dog.